okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/mfa-otp/flow-diagram.md

 1. Your client app prompts the user for their username and password in the app UI.
 1. The user enters their credentials.
-1. Your app sends its client ID and the user's credentials to the Okta authorization server.
+1. Your app sends the user's credentials and the Resource Owner Password `grant_type` (`password`) to the Okta authorization server.
     You need to register your app so that Okta can accept the authorization request.
 See [Set up your app](#set-up-your-app) to register and configure your app with Okta.
 After registration, your app can make an authorization request to Okta.
 See [Request for tokens](#request-for-tokens).

-1. Okta sends a 403 error that MFA is required and includes the `mfa_token` in the response.
+1. Okta sends an HTTP 403 error that MFA is required and includes the `mfa_token` in the response.
 1. Your app prompts the user for an OTP in the app UI.
-1. The user opens their authenticator app, gets the OTP, and enters it in the app UI.
+1. The user obtains the OTP and enters it into the app UI.
-1. Your app sends the OTP, the `mfa_token`, and  in an http://auth0.com/oauth/grant-type/mfa-otp
+1. Your app sends the OTP, the `mfa_token`, and the MFA OTP `grant_type` (`http://auth0.com/oauth/grant-type/mfa-otp`) in the `/token` request to the Okta authorization server.
+1. If the OTP and `mfa_token` are accurate, Okta responds with the requested tokens.